 If you’re familiar with the crowdfunding space, you have likely heard the term “angel investor” before.
 But what exactly is an angel investor?

-Angel investors typically fall into this category, however, it is not a requirement.
+Angel investors typically fall into a category of individuals who are accredited investors, but it is not a requirement.
 In fact, the phrase, similar to the word “startup,” is used pretty broadly.
 An angel investor is, generally speaking, someone who invests in a company at a very early stage with their own money in exchange for equity.
 This can even include family and friends.
 For serial angel investors, these deals are risky, and only typically comprise of about 10% of their investment portfolio.

-Even if you don’t meet the requirements to be considered an accredited investor, you too can act as an angel investor for startups you believe in.
-Accredited or not, KingsCrowd is here to help you make the best decisions with your money.
+Because of the JOBS Act, you too can act as an angel investor for startups you believe in.
+Accredited or not, signup for KingsCrowd here to access the best analysis and research on the online private markets.

 About: Olivia strobl